“Once a new technology rolls over you, if you’re not part of the steamroller, you’re part of the road.”

 - A mobile application for viewing the anatomy of the human body.

-- A mobile application for communication between patient and caregivers while giving birth.
+- A mobile application for the communication between patient and caregivers while giving birth.

 - Software that allows MRI (magnetic resonance imaging) and other types of medical imaging to be viewed on regular mobile devices.